André Vallerand: Provincial politics

 Vallerand held the supply and services portfolio for just under one year.
 In August 1989, he announced that Laval, Quebec's second-largest city, would finally receive its own courthouse by May 1991.
 He later indicated that Montreal's Velodrome would be closed due to a poor economic performance and replaced by a natural museum.
 Shortly before the 1989 provincial election, he announced a three million dollar initiative for a new Sûreté du Québec building on Montreal's South Shore.

-Vallerand was re-elected in the 1989 election.
+He was re-elected in the 1989 election.
 On October 11, 1989, he was reassigned as Quebec's minister of tourism.